opentracing/specification/rfc/trace_identifiers.md

 ## Log Correlation
 The primary expected consumer for Trace-Context identifiers are logging systems which run independently from the tracing system.

 Log indexing has become a common practice, often by including a request identifier in the log.
 In the past, this has involved manually propagating these identifiers as headers.
 However, systems which using OpenTracing automatically propagate these identifiers via the Inject/Extract interface.
 Some of these identifiers are user-generated, and contained in Baggage.
 However, the most relevant identifiers for log indexing are the Trace and Span IDs.
-Therefore, exposing these values would be immensley valuable.
+Therefore, exposing these values would be immensely valuable.

 ## Trace Observers
 The OpenTracing community would like to develop secondary observation systems which utilize the tracing runtime, but are tracer independent.
 Trace and span identifiers would allow these observers to correlate tracing data without having knowledge of the wire protocol or tracing implemnetation.
 Examples include: